Hermitian Yang-Mills connections on blowups: Linear theory

 \section{Linear theory}

-As we have seen in Lemma \ref{laplaciansimple}, when $E$ is simple, the Laplacian on $\End E$ has kernel and cokernel given by constant multiples of the identity.
+As we have seen in Lemma \ref{laplaciansimple}, when $E$ is simple, the operator $\Upsilon_A$ on $\End E$ has kernel and cokernel given by constant multiples of the identity.
 In particular, once it is shown that $\pi^* E$ is simple (see Proposition \ref{piEsimple}), this holds for the pullback bundle over the blowup.
-Taking care of the cokernel of the Laplacian, we can then construct a one-sided inverse of the Laplacian associated to the metric $\omega_{\varepsilon}$, for each $\varepsilon$.
-The goal of this section is to prove Theorem \ref{blowuplinearthm}, which gives a bound for these inverses independently of $\varepsilon$ in the weighted norms.
+Taking care of the cokernel, we can then construct a one-sided inverse of $\Upsilon_{A_{\epsilon}}$ associated to the metric $\omega_{\varepsilon}$, for each $\varepsilon$.
+The goal of this section is to prove Theorem \ref{blowuplinearthm}, which gives a corresponding statement along with bounds for these inverses of the Laplacian $\Delta$ independently of $\varepsilon$ in the weighted norms.
 We prove this by applying similar results for the Laplacian on $X_p$ and $\Bl_0 \mathbb{C}^n$, so we begin by considering these two cases.
+Note that on the blow-up, $\Upsilon_{A_{\epsilon}}$ and $\Delta$ now differ, but their difference becomes small when $\varepsilon \to 0$.